Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

     - If we control `EIP` we can point somethin malicious!
 But for that, we need to locate "where's `EIP` now?"

+- NOTE: The program has crashed, so we will need to restart the `Vuln Server` and attach it again to the `Immunity Debugger`

 ---

 ### Fuzzing

-- Fuzzing is very similar to spiking...
+- Fuzzing is very similar to spiking:

-- We will try to send a bunch of characters at a specific command and try to break it, the difference is:
+    - We will try to send a bunch of characters at a specific command and try to break it...

-    -
+    - The difference is that we already know which command is vulnerable (`TRUN`)